 In every part of commercial and creative life, we are faced with a significant contradiction.
-There is almost universal acceptance that ‘implementation’ is where things go wrong.
-Yet most of the focus, attention, and resource (financial and other) in any complex transformation project seems to rest with the design and development.
+There is almost universal acceptance that ‘implementation’ or the ‘act of getting things done’ is where things go wrong.
+Despite this, most of the focus, attention, and resource (financial and other) in any complex transformation project seems to rest with the strategy, design and development.

 Even the language reflects this truth.